-Best All-Round: The Pilot Road 4 is the gold standard when it comes to rain tires.
+Just Get This: The Pilot Road 5 is the gold standard when it comes to rain tires.
 Its tread pattern is second to none when it comes to pumping away water, and a dual-compound rubber construction pulls double duty extending the life of the tire on longer rides while still providing grip in the turns.
-If you commute on a sport or sport standard, the Pilot Road 4 is a no-brainer.
-There’s also the more stiffly constructed Pilot Road 4 GT and Pilot Road 4 Trail for heavier touring bikes and fully loaded ADV bikes, respectively.
+If you commute on a sport or sport standard, the Pilot Road 5 is a no-brainer.

 Metzeler Tourance EXP

-Best Light Off-Road: Places like the Pacific Northwest, where some light off-roading is almost certain and rain is guaranteed, an adventure touring bike is a must-have.
+Best Light Off-Road: In places like the Pacific Northwest, where some light off-roading is almost certain and rain is guaranteed, an adventure touring bike is a must-have — and this is the tire you should put on it.
 The Metzeler Tourance Next’s tread pattern allows for comfortable on-road riding in all conditions, but still provides traction on fine gravel and tame fire-service roads.

 Bridgestone Exedra Max

-Best Heavy Cruiser Tire: For bigger cruisers a stiff, durable tire is a necessity to take on heavy loads and V-twin torque day in, day out.
-But on longer rides where a proper tread and soft tire compound is needed, the Exedra Max fills the gap.
-Since the majority of long-distance cruises are spent on the center of the tire, the Exedra Max tread pattern provides straight-line stability in dry conditions, but pumps away standing water for when those conditions make a turn for the worse.
+Best Heavy Cruiser Tire: For bigger cruisers, a stiff, durable tire is a necessity to take on heavy loads and V-twin torque — but on longer rides where a proper tread and soft tire compound is desired, the Exedra Max fills the gap.
+Since the majority of long-distance cruises are spent on the center of the tire, the Exedra Max tread pattern provides straight-line stability in dry conditions, but pumps away standing water for when those conditions take a turn for the worse.

 Continental Ultra TKV11/12

-Best Option for Older Bikes: Just because you have a classic bike doesn’t mean your tires should have equally outdated technology.
-But that’s not to say you have to make sacrifices and opt for a modern look that’s out of place on your “experienced” ride.
-The Continental Ultra TKV11/12 marries a classic-style tread pattern with modern performance in wet and dry conditions.
+Best Option for Older Bikes: Just because you have a classic bike doesn’t mean your tires should have equally outdated technology — but that’s not to say you have to make sacrifices and opt for a modern look that’s out of place on your “experienced” ride.
+The Continental Ultra TKV11 and TVK12 duo marries a classic-style tread pattern with modern performance in wet and dry conditions.